Debdulalm2016/Hello-World/README.md

 # Hello-World
-This is my first day with Git Hiub
+This is my first day with Git Hub
 I find it is very interesting tool
+Today I could successflly push an element from local to remote